embeddeddevroom/fosdem-2023/cfp-announcement.md

 to be prerecorded and shared with FOSDEM organizers.
 Please only propose a talk that you're really able and willing to share.

+This year we welcome talks that are either:
+* 10 min (short introduction of project/topic)
+* 25 min (normal slot)
+* 50 min (extraordinary slot for a topic that need a deeper explanation)

+Obviously slot availability is inversely proportional to the duration.

 Topics Sought
 ------------------------